North Branch Rancocas Creek

-The North Branch Rancocas Creek is a 31 mi tributary of Rancocas Creek in southwestern New Jersey in the United States.
+The North Branch Rancocas Creek, also known as the Mount Holly Branch, is a 31 mi tributary of Rancocas Creek in southwestern New Jersey in the United States.

 The creek starts in the Pine Barrens of Brendan T. Byrne State Forest and Fort Dix Military Reservation, near Browns Mills.

 From its confluence with Rancocas Creek, tidewater extends upstream to the upper end of Mount Holly.

 The North Branch Rancocas Creek drains an area of 167 square miles.
 The creek is among the more developed portions of the Rancocas Creek watershed.